evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md

 - **Lines 19-20**: A feature of `.search` is that it will already inform `self.caller` if it couldn't find the target.
 In that case, `target` will be `None` and we should just directly `return`.
 - **Lines 21-22**: At this point we have a suitable target and can send our punching strings to each.

 Finally we must also add this to a CmdSet.
-Let's add it to `MyCmdSet` which we made persistent earlier.
+Let's add it to `MyCmdSet`.

 ```python
 # in mygame/commands/mycommands.py